-Unfortunately, there can be no weddings in any church buildings until further notice due to the COVID19 crisis.
+Unfortunately, there are limitations on weddings in any church buildings until further notice due to the COVID19 crisis.
 If you wish to enquire about a wedding at St Mary’s at a future date then please do request a copy of the Marriage Application Pack from our Parish Administrator as mentioned below.

-For more information please consult the “Coronavirus (COVID-19) guidance for churches” published by the Church of England and available at https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-churches#na
+For more information please consult the “Coronavirus (COVID-19) guidance for churches” published by the Church of England.

-Enquiries about the possibility of being married at St Mary’s should be made to Revd.
-Andrew Smith through the Parish Administrator Tel: 01372 375000 for you to request a copy of the Marriage Application Pack.
+Enquiries about the possibility of being married at St Mary’s should be made through the Parish Administrator Tel: 01372 375000 for you to request a copy of the Marriage Application Pack.

 For guidance, we suggest you read the information from the Church of England which is written below.